Control Flow

 Sequencing

-Sequencing is the most basic control flow... it refers to doing elaborations, evaluations, or executions one after another.
-Not in parallel and not out of order (unless a compiler can guarantee that such optimizations don’t change the meaning).
+Sequencing is the most basic control flow.
+It refers to doing elaborations, evaluations, or executions one after another.
+Not in parallel.
+Not out of order (unless a compiler can guarantee that such optimizations don’t change the meaning).

-C uses semi-colons for sequentializing statements and declarations, but uses the comma operator for expressions, for example:
+C uses semi-colons for sequencing statements and declarations, but uses the comma operator for expressions:

 x = 5;